What are the different kinds of book binding?

 Pure Binding / Perfect Binding

 The cover, a soft cardboard material, is applied while the glue is still hot, allowing the spine to take a square shape.
-As a result of this technique, the book can’t be open flat.
+As a result of this technique, the book can’t open flat.

 Thermal Binding